johnnyiller/johnnyiller.github.io/_posts/2015-8-26-quick-guide-to-github-team-workflow.markdown

 This will open up a text editor and give you a chance to write a message about the pull request.
 Once you save the message the pull-request will automatically trigger on github.  *Hub* has a bunch of other commands that make using github from the command line super smooth.
 I encourage you to explore them to get a better sense of the value of the tool.

 Check out the hub [README](https://github.com/github/hub) for details on all the useful utilities this gem gives you.

+That concludes my short guide.
+Feel free to leave me a comment should the urge strike you.